Contrasting Brooks Automation (AZTA) & Its Peers

-Brooks Automation (NASDAQ: AZTA) is one of 36 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Brooks Automation to related businesses based on the strength of its profitability, valuation, earnings, analyst recommendations, institutional ownership, dividends and risk.
+Brooks Automation (NASDAQ: AZTA) is one of 36 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Brooks Automation to related businesses based on the strength of its valuation, dividends, profitability, risk, analyst recommendations, earnings and institutional ownership.

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Brooks Automation and its peers, as provided by MarketBeat.
+This is a summary of recent recommendations for Brooks Automation and its rivals, as provided by MarketBeat.com.

 |Sell Ratings